stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 Also, to be clear: I don’t claim to be *"good at dating"*[^suckless], whatever that means.
 But I see the profound change from something being frustrating to a field where I feel well.
 And I would like to share some lessons I’ve learned in the process, often the hard way.
 While my problems with dating (or rather: not dating) gave me a lot of pain, they also prompted me to put a lot of effort into developing social skills in general.

 Sure, there is no shortage of Internet dating advice.
-Yet, there weren’t many thing I found illuminating (I link to ones that were).
+Yet, there weren’t many things I found illuminating (I link to ones that were).
 Nerds have special needs, special skills and things which may work differently (honesty, emotions, touch, spontaneity, expectations of partners) - general advice rarely cuts it.
 Some great minds consider this problem notoriously hard:

 > How to help all the young male nerds I meet who suffer from [the dating] problem, in a way that passes feminist muster, and that triggers the world’s sympathy rather than outrage[?]